ethanshry/Kraken/documentation/Report.md

 }
 ```

 Anything which wants to communicate inbound to the `OrchestrationExecutor` (i.e. RabbitMQ Consumers and the REST/GraphQL APIs) has a thread-safe reference to this database.
-This model is actually very similiar to the implementation of the [mini-redis](https://github.com/tokio-rs/mini-redis) crate.

-TODO do I have more to say about this?
+This model is actually very similar to the implementation of the [mini-redis](https://github.com/tokio-rs/mini-redis) crate.
+This design allows the `OrchestrationExecutor::execute` method to simply iterate over information in the database, instead of looking for messages in many different RabbitMQ queues, or performing many operations out-of-band as the different messages come in from different sources.
+While this does potentially reduce performance, the simplicity and ease of debugging gained by having a single execution loop is worth the minor sacrifice.

 ### Rollover

 The rollover process for the platform is actually relatively straightforward.
 All rollover activities are handled by the `OrchestrationExecutor` and the `rollover_priority`.
-In the case that a node which is not the Orhcestrator (that is to say, with a `rollover_priority != Some(0)`) is unable to access the `/health/<requester_node_id>` REST API endpoint, that executor will go into an exponential backoff period attempting to access that route.
+In the case that a node which is not the Orchestrator (that is to say, with a `rollover_priority != Some(0)`) is unable to access the `/health/<requester_node_id>` REST API endpoint, that executor will go into an exponential backoff period attempting to access that route.
 That is to give the primary orchestrator time to recover from whatever service interruption it is experiencing.
-If after that period of backoff (~10s) the secondary orchestrator is unable to establish a connection, it will return an `ExecutionFaliure::NoOrchestrator` from it's `execute` method call.
-When this response is recieved by the main application loop, the orchestrator will then do one of two things.
+If after that period of backoff (~10s) the secondary orchestrator is unable to establish a connection, it will return an `ExecutionFailure::NoOrchestrator` from it's `execute` method call.
+When this response is received by the main application loop, the orchestrator will then do one of two things.
 If we are the primary rollover candidate (i.e. `rollover_priority != Some(1)`) then we will alter our rollover priority to be `Some(0)` and establish ourselves as the primary orchestrator of a new platform.
 All other nodes will instead enter another period of exponential backoff (~2m) waiting to connect to the new platform.

 In the case of rollover, the new orchestrator will be operating on the most recently saved `Database` backup.
 Since the platform was designed as a development environment, we do not make any effort to re-attach to existing deployments.
 Instead, we send a signal to all nodes to spin down their deployments, and the primary orchestrator will treat all deployments as though they were newly requested.